SanthaC/yolo/README.md

 ![Docker Hb repo](./client/src/images/screenshots/docker-repo.png)

-The screenshot below confirms the successful push and the use of the required Semantic Versioning (v1.0.0) tag, satisfying the Image Deployment and Image Versioning criteria.
+The screenshot above confirms the successful push and the use of the required Semantic Versioning (v1.0.0) tag, satisfying the Image Deployment and Image Versioning criteria.

 7. Technical Deep Dive